learning-memory-and-decision-lab/task-launcher-app/README.md

  - review the changes: `git diff --staged`
  - commit the changes: `git commit -m "Set up for Learning Memory and Decision Lab and Firebase deploys"`
  - push and trigger the deploy: `git push`
- - observe the deploy Action running at GitHub
+ - observe the [deploy Action](https://github.com/learning-memory-and-decision-lab/task-launcher-app/actions) running at GitHub
  - when the Actions are complete, visit the actual [landing page](https://nassar-task-launcher.web.app/)

 ## Future deploys

-From here, we'd expect that future pushes to this repo on GitHub will result in fresh deploys of the landing page, over on Firebase.
+From here, future deploys should be automated.
+Each push to the repo on GitHub (or PR merge to the `main` branch) will result in a fresh deploy of the landing page over on Firebase.